dalvlex/ws-keyboard/README.md

 ### Description
 WebSocket Keyboard is a client-server tool for sending keyboard events from a HTTPS page on your desktop/mobile to a linux server running Ubuntu 18.04 or something similar.
-This package was put together to allow me to control content on my Raspberry Pi 4 display from my Android mobile phone without using a physical keyboard.
-And for this purpose it works without any issue on 'Raspbian GNU/Linux 10 (buster)' - it also works for Kodi on top of RetroPie.
+This package was put together to allow control of a Raspberry Pi 4 from my Android mobile phone without using a physical keyboard, and for this purpose it works without any issue on 'Raspbian GNU/Linux 10 (buster)'.

 ### Install
 ```